KonstantinMB/QuantumOnlineScraper/README.md

 # QuantumOnlineScraper
 This is an Upwork project I did for one of my clients.
-The website had very old HTML & CSS which made teh scraping proccess harder than expected, but I managed to come up with a solution!
+The website had very old HTML & CSS which made the scraping proccess harder than expected, but I managed to come up with a solution!

-The bot basically scrapes as much data as possible and converts it to convinient CSV file, which can be transitioned to excel spreadsheet very easy!
+The bot basically scrapes as much data as possible and converts it to a convinient CSV file, which can be transitioned to excel spreadsheet very easily!

 Here is what my client had to say about my work on this: